verful/adonis-notifications/README.md

 If you want to send a notification via e-mail, you should define a `toMail` method on the notification class.
 This method receives the `notifiable` entity and should return a [`BaseMailer`](https://github.com/adonisjs/mail/blob/develop/src/BaseMailer/index.ts) instance

+> If you want to use a mail driver other than default driver to send the notification, you can define it in the mailer class

 ```typescript
 class TestMailer extends BaseMailer {
   constructor(private user: User){